-Kellie Morgan, the Director of Early Learning and Junior Years at Melbourne Girls Grammar, was recently profiled in The Weekly Review’s Talking Heads feature.
+Kellie Morgan (former Director of Early Learning and Junior Years at Melbourne Girls Grammar) was recently profiled in The Weekly Review’s Talking Heads feature.

 To view the original article by Melissa Heagney, click here.

 Children have an innate curiosity, are eager to explore and understand the world and their place in it, and have a strong belief that they can make a difference.
 As educators, it is our role to nurture this belief.